Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

 with $\sum_{k=1}^K \hat{p}_{k,i}=1$, for all $i \notin R$. \end{prop} If the $i$-th curve has positive distance from all cluster centers, (\ref{eq:membershipsR}) states that its probability of belonging to cluster $k$ is inversely proportional to its distance from the $k$-th cluster center.
 Equation (\ref{eq:membershipsnotR}) tackles the extreme case of a curve with distance $0$ from one or more cluster centers; in this case the functional minimum is attained by setting the membership probabilities to $0$ for all clusters from which the curve has positive distance.
 Note that if a curve has distance $0$ to more than one cluster (\ref{eq:membershipsnotR}) defines an uncountable set of minimizers.
 However, the non-uniqueness is trivial.

 The second result concerns updates of the cluster centers and depends on the distance employed.
-Some regularity assumptions are required for the distance to be well defined, as we specify later.
-This provides an explicit solution for optimal centers given shifts and probabilities (note that the formula holds almost everywhere), for any distance $d_{\alpha}(\cdot,\cdot)$ defined as
+This provides an explicit solution for optimal centers given shifts and probabilities for any distance $d_{\alpha}(\cdot,\cdot)$ defined as